rnd7/profile/README.md

 ## Sana Emiolechi
 Custom made image gallery that can be hosted freely on github.
 I don't have insta.
 So I created this to share images of a personal photo project with people I know.

+Update: Today I have Instagram, but still don't like it.

 [![Sana Emiolechi screenshot](doc/sana-emiolechi.png)](https://rnd7.github.io/sana-emiolechi)

 [Sana Emiolechi repository](https://github.com/rnd7/sana-emiolechi)